Connor Mills: Revolution Pro Wrestling (2020–present)

-Mills made his debut in Revolution Pro Wrestling at RevPro Live In Southampton 12 on February 23, 2020, where he fell short to Michael Oku.
+Mills made his debut in Revolution Pro Wrestling at RevPro Live In Southampton 12 on 23 February 2020, when he fell short to Michael Oku.

 He competed in various of the promotion's signature events.
 In the Great British Tag League, he made his first appearance at the 2021 edition of the event where he teamed up with "Destination Anywhere" tag team partner Michael Oku and won the whole tournament by topping the A Block with six point after going against the teams of The Dream Team (Dean Allmark and Robbie X), Young Guns (Ethan Allen and Luke Jacobs) and Lykos Gym (Kid Lykos and Kid Lykos II), then defeated The Legion (Lucian Phillips and Screwface Ahmed) in the finals.
 Mills also won the 2025 edition of the competition where he teamed up with Jay Joshua and topped the B block with a total of nine points after going against the teams of Sons of Southhampton (David Francisco and JJ Gale), Kieron Lacey and Mark Trew, and CPF (Danny Black and Joe Lando), then defeated Cowboy Way (1 Called Manders and Thomas Shire) in the finals.

 In the British J-Cup branch of events, Mills made his first appearance at the 2021 edition he defeated JJ Gale in the first rounds, then fell short to Michael Oku, Luke Jacobs and winner Mike Bailey in the finals.
 At the 2022 edition, he fell short to Robbie X in the first rounds.

 In the RevPro High Stakes branch of events, Mills competed for the first time at the 2021 edition, where he and Michael Oku dropped the British Tag Team Championship to Aussie Open (Kyle Fletcher and Mark Davis).
 At the 2024 edition, he fell short to Zack Sabre Jr. in singles competition.

-At RevPro Summer Sizzler 2022 on July 23, Mills won a six-way scramble to determine the number one contender for All Elite Wrestling's AEW All-Atlantic Championship, bout which also involved Callum Newman, Man Like DeReiss, Ricky Knight Jr., Will Kroos and Robbie X. He fell short to Pac the same night in the title dispute.
+At RevPro Summer Sizzler 2022 on 23 July, Mills won a six-way scramble to determine the number one contender for All Elite Wrestling's AEW All-Atlantic Championship, bout which also involved Callum Newman, Man Like DeReiss, Ricky Knight Jr., Will Kroos and Robbie X. He fell short to Pac the same night in the title dispute.

-In the RevPro Anniversary Show branch of events, Mills made his first appearance at the RevPro 11th Anniversary Show on August 26, 2023, where he successfully defended the Undisputed British Cruiserweight Championship against Robbie X, Wild Boar, Jordon Breaks, Callum Newman and Sha Samuels in a Six-way Scramble match.
-At the RevPro 12th Anniversary Show on August 24, 2024, he fell short to Ethan Allen in singles competition.
+In the RevPro Anniversary Show branch of events, Mills made his first appearance at the RevPro 11th Anniversary Show on 26 August 2023, in which he successfully defended the Undisputed British Cruiserweight Championship against Robbie X, Wild Boar, Jordon Breaks, Callum Newman and Sha Samuels in a Six-way Scramble match.
+At the RevPro 12th Anniversary Show on 24 August 2024 he fell short to Ethan Allen in singles competition.

 In the RevPro Uprising branch, Mills made his first appearance at the 2023 edition where he dropped the Undisputed British Cruiserweight Championship to Leon Slater.
 At the 2024 edition, he teamed up with Jay Joshua and defeated Sunshine Machine (Chuck Mambo and TK Cooper) to win the Undisputed British Tag Team Championship.